 Tulare Lake generated headlines for several reasons.
-First, it involves ESA-based cutbacks in delivery of irrigation water, a highly emotional issue in the West and one that has generated other takings suits.
-48 Moreover, it is the only court decision involving any ESA circumstance to find a taking.
-Second, the court's rationale included some controversial conclusions - e.g., that a regulatory restriction effected a physical taking, and that the plaintiffs acquired greater rights against the U.S. under their contracts with the state than they had against the state.
+First, it involved ESA-based cutbacks in delivery of irrigation water, a highly emotional issue in the West and one that has generated other takings suits.47 Moreover, it was the the only court decision involving any ESA circumstance to find a taking (but see the later decision undermining it in Casitas Municipal Water District v.
+United Second, the court's rationale included some States, discussed supra). controversial conclusions - e.g., that a regulatory restriction effected a physical taking, and that the plaintiffs acquired greater rights against the U.S. under their contracts with the state than they had against the state.
 Third (and related to the second), the Department of Justice had received at least four letters from other government agencies - two from the National Marine Fisheries Service, and one each from the California Attorney General's Office and the California Water Resources Control Board - urging the Department not to settle, but to appeal.
 The California letters additionally asserted that Tulare Lake mischaracterized the state's water law, and urged Justice on appeal to request certification of the state water law issues in the case to the California high court.
-Finally, several Members of California's congressional delegation took public positions on the proper course of action for the Department of Justice - whether to settle or appeal.
+Finally, several Members of California's congressional delegation took public positions on the proper course of action for the Department of Justice --- whether to settle or appeal.